Eating with Invisalign

 With Invisalign, anything!
 Just take them out, eat whatever you want to eat, brush your teeth and the aligners, and stick them right back in.
 It’s really that simple.
 Just do not eat or drink with the retainers in.
 Food will get stuck in them and just make a mess.
 Dark drinks will stain them, and sugary drinks can give you cavities because of the liquid being trapped between your teeth and aligners afterwards.

 Invisalign is a fantastic way to get those perfectly aligned teeth everyone wants so badly, but there are definitely a few extra steps that have to be incorporated into your daily routine.
 Brushing your teeth and aligners regularly will ensure your teeth stay clean and healthy throughout the entirety of your treatment.
-If you have and questions about anything, don’t hesitate to contact us here at Milnor Orthodontics, we’re happy to help!
+If you have and questions about anything, including eating with Invisalign, don’t hesitate to contact us here at Milnor Orthodontics, we’re happy to help!

 At Milnor Orthodontics, our experts are here to help you achieve a priceless smile.
 Call our office at (970) 230-3187 or visit milnororthodontics.com to learn more.
 We're located at 1103 S. Shields St. in Fort Collins, Colorado.